toliaqat/xenon-wiki/Gerrit-Workflow.md

 Before you may begin, you'll need to have an account on the Gerrit server hosting Xenon builds:

-* Visit https://enatai-gerrit.eng.vmware.com/ and click the Sign In link at the top-right corner of the page.
-Log in with your LDAP account (just username, no ‘@vmware.com’ required)
+* Visit https://review.ec.eng.vmware.com and click the Sign In link at the top-right corner of the page.
+Log in with your LDAP account (just username, no ‘@vmware.com’ required).
-* Register your public SSH key by clicking on your name in the upper right-hand corner, go to Settings, SSH Public Keys or by following [this link](https://enatai-gerrit.eng.vmware.com/#/settings/ssh-keys).
+* Register your public SSH key by clicking on your name in the upper right-hand corner, go to Settings, SSH Public Keys or by following [this link](https://review.ec.eng.vmware.com/#/settings/ssh-keys).

 Ensure that you have told 'git' who you are as this will be required for access to Gerrit when using the 'git-review' plugin.